 Public investment is collected and reported in local currency units at current prices; it is converted to US Dollars (USD) at current prices using CEPALSTAT's exchange rate.
 It is converted to percentage of GDP using GDP data at current prices, as reported by CEPALSTAT.
 Investment expenses are measured on an accrual basis whenever possible.

-The initiative currently measures infrastructure investment data in 19 countries from 2008 to 2015: Argentina, Belize, Bolivia (Estado Plurinacional de), Brazil, Chile, Colombia, Costa Rica, El Salvador, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Dominican Republic, Trinidad and Tobago and Uruguay.
+The initiative currently measures infrastructure investment data in 21 countries: Argentina, Belize, Bolivia (Estado Plurinacional de), Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Guyana, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Dominican Republic, Trinidad and Tobago and Uruguay.
+In general, data goes from 2008 to 2017, with the exception of some countries where data may be somewhat lagging behind.

 This is a dynamic project which seeks to increase its country and time coverage, as well as to enhance the quality of the data reported.
 We expect to update the number of countries and years covered once a year.
 Data on infrastructure investment may be updated from time to time due to improvements in the quality of the information or thanks to comments from the users.